priyankaupadhyay090/Master_thesis_text_to_image_with_CL/README.md

 ## Prepare Data

-Download the preprocessed datasets from link (provide dataset link)
+Download the preprocessed datasets from link (provide dataset link) and save it to `data/`

 ## Pre-trained DAMSM Models